os2594/Team4/docs/5.CodeAnalysis/CodeAnalysisforSoftwareSecurityEngineering.md

     ```
   - Purpose: focus on Python specific issues such as unsafe `subprocess` usage, dynamic evaluation, insecure deserialization, and misuse of asserts.

+---

 ### 1.4 Anticipated Challenges

 Before running tools or opening files, we identified several challenges:

+- **Scale and churn**
-- Scale and churn: Marimo is an actively developed open source project with a large codebase and frequent changes.
+  Marimo is an actively developed open source project with a large codebase and frequent changes.
 We had to accept that we would only be able to reason deeply about selected modules within the timeframe of the assignment.

+- **Dynamic behavior**
-- Dynamic behavior: The reactive notebook execution model, dynamic imports, and runtime generated code make it difficult to fully understand behavior from static inspection alone.
+  The reactive notebook execution model, dynamic imports, and runtime generated code make it difficult to fully understand behavior from static inspection alone.

-- Tool noise and false positives: Both Semgrep and Bandit can produce a significant number of low risk or context dependent findings, requiring careful triage rather than blind acceptance.
+- **Tool noise and false positives**
+  Both Semgrep and Bandit can produce a significant number of low risk or context dependent findings, requiring careful triage rather than blind acceptance.

+- **Configuration dependent risks**
-- Configuration dependent risks: Some of the most serious risks, such as running without authentication or binding to `0.0.0.0`, are driven by how Marimo is launched, not just by code structure.
+  Some of the most serious risks, such as running without authentication or binding to `0.0.0.0`, are driven by how Marimo is launched, not just by code structure.

+---

 ### 1.5 Strategy to Address Challenges

 To deal with these challenges, we adopted the following strategy:

-- Tie everything to misuse cases: Every manual finding and every automated finding we decided to keep is explicitly tied to one or more misuse cases and CWEs.
+- **Tie everything to misuse cases**
+  Every manual finding and every automated finding we decided to keep is explicitly tied to one or more misuse cases and CWEs.
 This kept us from chasing issues that do not matter in our target environment.

-- Limit scope, deepen depth: Instead of shallowly scanning everything, we prioritized depth in a few critical areas: notebook execution, server configuration, example deployments, and Docker related files.
+- **Limit scope, deepen depth**
+  Instead of shallowly scanning everything, we prioritized depth in a few critical areas: notebook execution, server configuration, example deployments, and Docker related files.

-- Use automated tools as triage, not verdict: We treated Semgrep and Bandit as spotlights to find potential hotspots.
+- **Use automated tools as triage, not verdict**
+  We treated Semgrep and Bandit as spotlights to find potential hotspots.
 We then manually reviewed representative examples to determine whether a finding was relevant, exploitable, or simply a benign pattern in test or example code.

-- Leverage repository structure and documentation: We used existing documentation, `SECURITY.md`, and the directory layout to infer intended security properties and validate whether the implementation and examples support those goals.
+- **Leverage repository structure and documentation**
+  We used existing documentation, `SECURITY.md`, and the directory layout to infer intended security properties and validate whether the implementation and examples support those goals.

 ---

 ## Part 1: Findings from Manual Code Review

-This section summarizes findings that were discovered through direct human review of Marimo’s code, configuration, and documentation rather than solely via automated tools.
+This section summarizes findings discovered through direct human review of Marimo’s code, configuration, and documentation rather than solely via automated tools.

 ### M 1: Risky Public Binding and Tokenless Access

-- Location: `marimo_cli/run_docker.py` and related CLI documentation
+- **Location:** `marimo_cli/run_docker.py` and related CLI documentation
-- Related misuse cases: Public exposure of Marimo apps, data exfiltration
+- **Related misuse cases:** Public exposure of Marimo apps, data exfiltration
-- Related CWE(s): CWE 200 (Exposure of Sensitive Information), CWE 250 (Execution with Unnecessary Privileges)
+- **Related CWE(s):** CWE 200 (Exposure of Sensitive Information), CWE 250 (Execution with Unnecessary Privileges)

 **Description and risk**